Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Conclusions

 Motivated by all these considerations, we search for soft MeV gamma-ray emission (0.75 - 30 MeV) from these aforementioned eight red dwarfs using archival data from the COMPTEL gamma-ray telescope.
 For our analysis, we used three search templates: point source, radial disk, and radial Gaussian (similar to our recent work on searching from MeV emission from galaxy clusters~\cite{Manna}).

-Three of the above red dwarfs, viz.
-V780 Tau, V962 Tau, V1589 Cyg, prima-facie show a statistically significant flux below 1 MeV, whereas GJ 1078 shows non-zero flux with high significance at all energies.
-However, at energies around 1 MeV, the angular resolution of COMPTEL gets degraded to several degrees and the signal could get contaminated by nearby sources.
-These sources are within the vicinity of Crab pulsar or Cygnus, which have been detected as very bright sources from the first COMPTEL point source catalog.
-GJ 1078 is within $0.64^{\circ}$ of the Crab pulsar and hence is contaminated by the signal from Crab at all energies.
-Therefore, we also fit for the nearest source along with the red dwarf.
-Once we do that, we obtain null detections for the aforementioned three red dwarfs at all energies.
+Four of the red dwarfs V780 Tau, V962 Tau, V1589 Cyg, and GJ 1078 are within the proximity of the Crab pulsar or Cygnus.
+Once we account for the contamination from Crab and Cygnus, we obtain null detections for the aforementioned three red dwarfs at all energies.
 Two other red dwarfs, GJ 3684 and GL 851.1 also show null detections at all energies.
 Finally the remaining two red dwarfs (V388 Cas and V547 Cas) report a non-zero flux in only one energy bin at 13.39 MeV and 1.06 MeV, respectively.
 However the statistical significance of this is signal is only 0.59$\sigma$ and 1.74$\sigma$, respectively and therefore can only be considered as a fluctuation.
 The SED for all these red dwarfs can be found in Figs.~\ref{fig:RD1} to Figs~\ref{fig:RD5}.

 Therefore, we do not detect any signal from these red dwarfs at soft MeV energies with significance $> 3\sigma$ using archival data from the COMPTEL gamma-ray telescope.
 We then report the 95\% c.l. upper limits on the integral and differential photon flux (at 30 MeV), along with integrated energy flux limits.
 These limits have been collated in Table~\ref{tab:flux_limits}.
-The integral energy flux limits range between $10^{-11}-10^{-10} \rm{ergs/cm^2/s}$.
+The integral energy flux limits we obtain range between $10^{-11}-10^{-10} \rm{ergs/cm^2/s}$.

+Our observed upper limits are roughly of the same order of magnitude as the expected flux at MeV energies, estimated from extrapolating the TeV spectrum.
+The expected energy flux in the MeV energy for one theoretical model involving CME-driven shock waves~\cite{Ohm} is about one to two orders of magnitude smaller than our upper limits, implying that COMPTEL is not sensitive enough to detect MeV gamma-ray emission expected from this model.
+A large number of gamma-ray missions such as ASTROMEV~\cite{MeVmissions}, COSI~\cite{COSI}, GECCO~\cite{GECCO}, GAMMA-400~\cite{Gamma400}, Advanced Compton Telescope~\cite{Boggs2006}, AdEPT~\cite{Hunter2014}, PANGU~\cite{Wu2014}, GRAMS~\cite{Grams}, MAST~\cite{MAST}, etc have either been proposed or scheduled to be launched in the next two decades.
+These forthcoming missions should be much more sensitive than COMPTEL and hence could potentially detect a signal from these red dwarfs at MeV energies.